Prospective Applicants can find a list of all partnering agencies with Certified Application Assistants below.

 - Those who want to become application assistants must submit an application to the Office of the Secretary of State and complete a training program designed to prepare them to assist applicants in the application process and taking full advantage of the program.

-- An application to become a Certified Application Assistant can be found here.
-If you are interested in becoming a Certified Application Assistant, please contact the Safe at Home Program directly for more information on upcoming trainings or to schedule a training in your area..
+- If you are interested in becoming a Certified Application Assistant, please contact the Safe at Home Program directly for more information on upcoming trainings now being offered via WebEx.

 Application Assistant Responsibilities